princeton-polaris-lab/polaris-lab-webpage/README.md

 #### From Arxiv
 Add the identifier of your arxiv paper to `arxiv_publication_ids.txt` and run `update_arxiv_entries_in_publications_json()`.
 If you're running code in a notebook, make sure that all functions are defined.
 Your arxiv indentifier should be the last value in the url of your paper: http://arxiv.org/abs/<identifier>.

+####
+You can edit the JSON directly.
+Created-at and published-at fields do not need to exist.
+Year, however, is necessary.

 ### Press
 Navigate to app > press.